preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/provisioning-templates/index.rst

 Here's an example with Keywords, where you can set both:

-6. Select the property and then click the dot menu.
+5. Select the property and then click the dot menu.

 .. image:: template-properties-dot-menu.png

-7. Select if the property is mandatory (Required) and/or if multiple values should be allowed:
+6. Select if the property is required and/or if multiple values should be allowed:

 .. image:: template-property-required.png

-8. Click "Save"
+7. Click "Save"
-9. When all property settings are done, click "Next", at the bottom of the properties list.
+8. When all property settings are done, click "Next", at the bottom of the properties list.

 As the next step you can set this: